Search here

 6. Taking things away

-If your child does not stick to your ‘warnings” or abide by them and does do whatever it is one more time etc. then follow through (as mentioned above).
+If your child does not adhere to your ‘warnings” or abide by them and does do whatever it is one more time etc. then follow through (as mentioned above).

 Taking things away usually works for all ages and can go right through to parenting teenagers too!